LKremer/scbs/README.md

 ## Installation

 This software requires a working installation of [Python 3](https://www.python.org/downloads/) and requires the use of a shell terminal.
-It was extensively tested on Ubuntu and MacOS, and briefly tested on Windows 10.
+It was extensively tested on Ubuntu Linux (18 and 20) and MacOS, and briefly tested on Windows 10.

 You can install `scbs` from the Python package index as follows:
 ```